yegor256/blog/static/elegant-objects.md

 and [Xiasong Pan](http://www.linkedin.com/in/xipan).
 I hope to receive their reviews by the end of January.
-Then, will spend another 2-3 weeks to take their recommendations into account and they book will go out at the end of February.
+Then, will spend another 2-3 weeks to take their recommendations into account and the book will go out at the end of February.

 <div class="book-event"/>
 Dec 6, 2015: